-Baby food is a great complement to breast or formula feeding.
+Baby food is a great complement to breast or formula feeding but it’s important to keep it healthy and avoid some ingredients.
 We’ll tell you everything you need to know about feeding and preparing baby food.

 When is baby food suitable for your child?